Vibrational Modes in Strongly Deformed Nuclei

-Figure~\ref{fig:PT_162Dy}(d) shows the PT-plot for the $0^+_3$ state, indicating that the superposition of various basis vectors occurs in a much more mixed way.
-Figure~\ref{fig:PT_162Dy}(e) presents another clear pattern that the $0^+_6$ state carries a $\gamma$ vibration on top of the $0^+_1$ state.
-Figure~\ref{fig:PT_162Dy}(f) displays the PT-plot for the $2^+_1$ states, which is almost identical to panel (b).
-Figure~\ref{fig:PT_162Dy}(g) indicates that the triaxiality of the $2^+_2$ state is slightly enlarged compared to the $2^+_1$ state \cite{epja}.
-As seen from Fig.~\ref{fig:PT_162Dy}(h), the $2^+_3$ state presents the same $\beta$-vibrational structure as the $0^+_2$ state, i.e. it belongs to the rotational band built on top of the latter.
-Figure~\ref{fig:PT_162Dy}(i) depicts that the $4^+_7$ state is the $J^P$ = $K^P$ = 4$^+$ rotation of the almost same triaxial intrinsic state as the ground and gamma bands.
-A recent experiment indicates that the $B(E2;4^+_{\gamma\gamma} \rightarrow 2^+_2)\sim$ 8.4 W.u. is in a good agreement with the present calculation (see Fig.~\ref{fig:level_162Dy}(b)) \cite{aprahamian_2024}.
+As seen from Fig.~\ref{fig:PT_162Dy}(e), the $2^+_3$ state presents the same $\beta$-vibrational structure as the $0^+_2$ state (see Fig.~\ref{fig:PT_162Dy}(c)), i.e. it belongs to the rotational band built on top of the latter.

+The $4^+_7$ state is the $J^P$ = $K^P$ = 4$^+$ rotation of the almost same triaxial intrinsic state as the ground and gamma bands (see Appendix) .
+A recent experiment \cite{aprahamian_2024} indicates that the $B(E2;4^+_{\gamma\gamma} \rightarrow 2^+_2)\sim$ 8.4 W.u. is in a good agreement with the present calculation (see Fig.~\ref{fig:level_162Dy}(b)).

 In summary, a novel picture of vibrational modes in strongly deformed heavy nuclei, at excitation energies below few MeV, was presented.
 Besides triaxial states forming the ground, $\gamma$, and $\gamma\gamma$ bands, a variety of vibrational bands generally appear.
 Their excitation energies are higher in most cases, except for the $\beta$ band of $^{162}$Dy.
 In the same energy region of such vibrational excitations, shape coexistence bands with similar $\beta_2$ values also appear, many of which may be of low excitation energies largely due to the self-organization \cite{otsuka_2019}.
 The $0^+$ state belonging to the $\gamma$-vibrational band decays rather strongly to the $2^+_{\gamma}$ state.
 This can be confused as the decay of a double $\gamma$ phonon $0^+$ state, but it is a single vibrational phonon excitation.
 Due to triaxiality, $K^P$ = 0$^+$ vibrational band appears at lower energy than the corresponding $K^P$ = 2$^+$ vibrational band.
 Eventually, a number of intriguing phenomena, including the appearance of low-lying states with stronger deformation than the ground state, provide potential fruitful agendas for carrying new nuclear spectroscopy experiments.